 BEHIND THE LENS

 Mostafa Alani is a practicing architect, designer, and educator.
-Mostafa holds a Ph.D. in Planning, Design, and Built Environment and a certificate in Digital Ecology from Clemson University, he also holds a Masters in Building Technology from the University of Science, Malaysia (2009), and a B.Sc. in Architectural Engineering from the University of Technology, Iraq (2006).
-He is a LEED Green Associate with a specialized certification of digital ecology.
+Mostafa holds a Ph.D. in Planning, Design, and Built Environment and a certificate in Digital Ecology from Clemson University, US.
+He also holds a master’s in Building Technology from the University of Science, Malaysia, and a B.Sc. in Architectural Engineering from the University of Technology, Iraq.

-Mostafa’s main research interest lies in the intersection of computational design, digital fabrication, embedded computations, and reconfigurable structures.
-His research published at the IJAC, CAADRIA, CAADfutures, ASCAAD, SIGRADI, HCI and ARCC conferences.
+As a researcher, his main research interest lies at the intersection of computational design, digital fabrication, and embedded computations.
+His research was published at the IJAC, CAADRIA, CAADfutures, ASCAAD, SIGRADI, HCI, DCA, and ARCC conferences.
 Currently, Mostafa is a board member at the Arab Society for Computer-Aided Architectural Design (ASCAAD).
-Mostafa's doctoral research focuses on the computational nature of Islamic geometric patterns.
-His doctoral research won the first place research award at the Graduate Research and Discovery Symposium at Clemson University, 2016.
+Mostafa's doctoral research focused on the computational nature of Islamic geometric patterns.
+His doctoral research won the first-place research award at the Graduate Research and Discovery Symposium at Clemson University, 2016.
 Before joining Al-Mustansiriya University, Mostafa taught architecture at several programs in the US, including Kennesaw State University and Tuskegee University, with a focus on the use of digital design and manufacturing technologies in architecture.
 His student’s work has been exhibited at various venues, including Tech Showcase, which was held at the Digital Building Lab Symposium at Georgia Tech, 2018.